Arms Crisis: Background

 Blaney, the then Minister of Agriculture, was an outspoken critic of government policy on Northern Ireland.
 In a speech in 1969 he said "the Fianna Fail party has never taken a decision to rule out the use of force if the situation in the Six Counties so demand".
-Haughey had not publicly opposed Lynch's policy, but was concerned about being outflanked by his Fianna Fail leadership rival.
+Haughey had not publicly opposed Lynch's policy, but was concerned about being outflanked by his Fianna Fáil leadership rival.

 In October 1969, a meeting of the Northern Citizen Defence Committees, which had been set up to defend nationalist areas from unionist attack, and which included IRA officers, was held in Bailieborough, County Cavan, with Irish Army intelligence officer Captain James Kelly in attendance.
 Captain Kelly promised the Northern Citizen Defence Committees £50,000, that would be made available to buy weapons for defense of nationalist areas against loyalist attack.

-After the Bailiebourough meeting, Kelly reported directly to Blaney, who in turn brought him to Haugheys's house to give account of the meeting.
+After the Bailiebourough meeting, Kelly reported directly to Blaney, who in turn brought him to Haughey's house to give account of the meeting.
 Kelly suggested that the government should support the IRA, acknowledging "this would mean accepting the possibility of armed action of some sort as the ultimate solution".

 Blaney allegedly made plans with Captain Kelly to import weapons from continental Europe.
 Haughey provided the money for the purchase from his civilian relief fund, and also made a failed attempt to arrange customs clearance for the shipment.

 Haughey met with the IRA Chief of Staff Cathal Goulding.
 Garda Special Branch informed the Minister for Justice Mícheál Ó Móráin of this meeting and he reported it to the Cabinet, but Haughey dismissed it as a chance encounter.
 In November 1969, a Belfast republican leader named John Kelly, and Haughey's brother Jock, traveled to London to purchase arms, but Kelly became suspicious that their plot had been discovered and they returned to Ireland.